Rahul-Muthuswamy/Urban.IQ/README.md

 <br/>

-**2. Query Processing** – When users ask questions, the query is converted to embeddings using Azure OpenAI's text-embedding-ada-002 model.
+**2. Query Processing** – When users ask questions, the query is converted to embeddings using Azure OpenAI's text-embedding-small model.

 <br/>